 We believe accessible facts and stories contribute to an informed and civically engaged community.

 We value people and communities coming together to identify their individual and shared experiences.

 A community older than the city it resides in, Vancouver is home to Canada’s largest historic Chinatown.
 This neighbourhood was home to early Chinese pioneers in the late 1800’s.
-Designated a National Historic Site in 1971, a visit promises a photogenic look into the history of Vancouver’s Chinese Canadian community through its society buildings, commemorative murals and statues.
+Designated a Historic Site by the Province in 1971, a visit promises a photogenic look into the history of Vancouver’s Chinese Canadian community through its society buildings, commemorative murals and statues.
 This historic Vancouver neighbourhood also invites you to experience and engage in a distinct living heritage.
-With streets lined with traditional Chinese businesses, some over a hundred years old, the sounds of clacking mah jong tiles, laughter coming from lively clan houses and Chinese drumming as athletic clubs established in the early 1900’s practice lion dance, you get a chance to not only see history but live in it.
+With streets lined with traditional Chinese businesses, some over a hundred years old, the sounds of clacking mahjong tiles, laughter coming from lively clan houses and Chinese drumming as athletic clubs established in the early 1900’s practice lion dance, you get a chance to not only see history but live in it.
 So come and visit!
 Become a part of the community and the experience!

 True to its cultural roots, Vancouver’s Chinatown is home to incredible authentic Chinese cuisine.
 With experienced chefs cooking and baking coveted traditional recipes that have been passed down for generations, your stomach will never go hungry!
 Chinese fish mongers ensure nothing but the freshest catch to appease the palate and markets are stocked with anything you need to make an authentic Chinese meal.
 In fact, many say Vancouver’s Chinatown serves some of the tastiest Chinese dishes found outside of Asia.